CLASH: Contrastive learning through alignment shifting to extract stimulus information from EEG: Introduction

-In this work, we propose a shift-detection paradigm to enhance stimulus-evoked brain responses in a self-supervised paradigm without the need to identify explicit negative samples.
-The resulting enhancement module can be used across different subjects and stimuli.
-In this paradigm, brain responses to the same stimulus are shifted in time, enhanced and compared in the time dimension to identify the correct shift.
-To correctly classify this time shift for stimulus-evoked tasks, the enhancement module has to represent the stimulus responses in the brain in a time-aligned fashion.
+Previous cited methods (DSS, MCCA and contrastive learning) can be seen as a pre-text task, i.e., they can extract information in a self-or unsupervised manner, and the denoised brain response data can be used for other analysis.
+Given that the aim of this paper is to extract stimulus information from EEG evoked by continuous speech, a suitable downstream task would be decoding the speech envelope from EEG.
+For auditory tasks involving continuous speech stimuli, the decoding approach has been frequently used \cite{crosse_multivariate_2016,vanthornhout_speech_2018,di_liberto_low-frequency_2015}.
+In this approach, the speech envelope is decoded from EEG evoked by continuous speech with a linear model.
+The linear model will linearly combine multiple timesteps (also known as the integration window) and all channels of EEG to form a spatiotemporal filter that minimizes the mean-squared error between the predicted and actual speech envelope \cite{crosse_multivariate_2016,crosse_linear_2021}.

+In this work, we propose a contrastive learning paradigm to extract stimulus information from stimulus-evoked brain responses in a self-supervised paradigm: Contrastive Learning through Alignment SHifting (CLASH).
+In this paradigm, the model is provided with two brain response segments evoked by the same stimulus.
+One of the segments (e.g., segment B) is shifted in time by a randomly chosen amount out of $N$ possible amounts before it is provided to the model.
+A non-linear deep neural network independently extracts the stimulus information from both brain responses into a representation space.
+Next, a classifier predicts which of the $N$ possible shifts was applied to segment B based on the extracted representations.
 Our method is evaluated on an auditory EEG dataset using a subject-independent linear decoder to demonstrate the benefit of using the enhanced brain response data for downstream tasks.
-While an example is shown for EEG responses to natural speech stimuli, the same paradigm can be used for other stimulus-evoked brain response tasks such as visual, motor or BCI-related tasks.
+While an example is shown for EEG responses to natural speech stimuli, the same paradigm is applicable to other stimulus-evoked brain response tasks such as visual, motor or BCI-related tasks.